 The Galapagos Whale Shark Project (GWSP) is comprised of a small group of scientists and volunteers whose common interests are the marine environment, diving and conservation.

-All have been inspired
+All have been inspired by Whale Sharks.

 The Galapagos Whale Shark Project was born of a curiosity about whale sharks and love of the Oceans!